jxskiss/gopkg/README.md

 1. `encrypt/crypto` contains some encryption utilities.

-1. `exp/kvutil` contains utilities to work with key-value cache.
+1. `exp/kvutil` contains experimental utilities to work with key-value cache.

 1. `infra/acache` contains an async cache which can be used to fetch and update the latest data periodically and supports expiring a key if it's unused for a period.

 1. `infra/errcode` provides error code registry to manage error codes and messages.
-   Standardized error codes greatly helps in large deployment of microservice.
+   Standardized error codes greatly helps in large scale microservices.

 1. `infra/logid` provides log ID generators to help service observability, such as tracing, metrics, etc.